Relintai/broken_seals/README.md

 build editor linux shared (Entity Spell System) with 4 threads

-Note: to easily run the editor while it's build like this, you can use the `editor.sh` or `editor.bat` in the root of the project.
+Note: to easily run the editor you can use the `editor.sh` or `editor.bat` in the root of the project.

 #### Scons cache, and sdk locations

-Unfortunately the sdk locations and the scons cache location is hardcoded atm, as I kind of forgot about it.
+Unfortunately the sdk locations and the scons cache location is hardcoded at the moment, as I kind of forgot about it.
 This will be fixed very soon.

 In the meantime you can always just go into the engine directory,